pranshu79/fifa-player-performance-analysis/README.md

 Inference from the graph:
 1. for some of the features the mean of target variable (Value) is 0 for missing values which may be due to the lack of information that we get from missing values so we dropped those rows and made a observation that if those features contains null values in test set then Value must be zero.

-2. for the left out features i have done multivariate iterative imputation.
+2. for the left out features i have done univariate imputation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>